-4.5.1 Entity
+361 4.5.1 Entity

 The Entity type is an abstract type of the Resource type and the Link type.
 It MUST be implemented.

-Table 4 defines the attributes the Entity type MUST implement to be compliant.
+Table 7 defines the model attributes the Entity type MUST implement to be compliant.

-Attribute Туре Multiplicity Client Mutability Discover- able Description id URI 1 Immutable Yes A unique identifier (within the service provider's name- space) of the Entity sub-type instance. title String 01 Mutable Yes The display name of the instance. kind Kind 1 Immutable No The Kind instance uniquely identifying the Entity sub- type of the resource instance. mixins Kind 0 Mutable No The Mixin instances associated to this resource instance.
-Consumers can expect the attributes and Actions of the associated Mixins to be exposed by the instance.
+Model attribute Туре Multiplicity Client Mutability Discover- able Description id UUID 1 Immutable Yes A unique identifier (within the service provider's namespace) of the Entity sub-type instance. kind Kind 1 Immutable No The Kind instance uniquely identifying the Entity subtype of the resource instance. mixins Kind 0 Mutable No The Mixin instances associated to this resource instance.
+Consumers can expect the Attributes and Actions of the associated Mixins to be exposed by the instance.

-Table 4.
-Attributes defined for the Entity type.
+Table 6.
+Model attributes defined for the Entity type.

-Entity enforces for all sub-types a required id attribute and an optional title attribute.
+Entity enforces for all sub-types an optional OCCI Attribute named occi.core.title, see table ??.